 If you save $1000 per month and earn no interest, you’ll have $12,000 at the end of one year.
 What if this goes on for two years?
 You might naively think you’d have $24,000 saved, but an authoritative source says this isn’t right.

 According to the Globe and Mail’s Pay Yourself First calculator, you’d only have $23,000 saved after two years of saving $1000 per month.
-To see this, go to the calculator, punch in an annual salary of $100,000 with 0% for the salary increases and 0% rate of return, and set the “pay yourself” rate at 12%, with one year of saving.
+(As of 2016 Nov.
+2, the Globe and Mail finally dropped this calculator from its web site, but you can still find it here.)
+To see this, punch in an annual salary of $100,000 with 0% for the salary increases and 0% rate of return, and set the “pay yourself” rate at 12%, with one year of saving.
 The result is a retirement fund of $12,000 as you would expect.
 Now bump it up to 2 years of saving.
 The retirement fund jumps to $23,000.

 I’m not sure where the missing month goes, but apparently every year after your first year of saving you lose a month.
 After 3 years of saving you have $34,000, and after 10 years you have $111,000.

 I first wrote about these surprising results almost 7 months ago.
 I received a message from the Globe and Mail saying “Thanks for drawing the problem to our attention.
 We are investigating.”
-I don’t know if the investigation continues or if someone thinks the calculator is right, but nothing appears to have changed.
+However, the calculator remained online for a long time.